Enter your email address below and subscribe to our newsletter

 Prepare a small bowl and add the spices such as cinnamon stick, cardamom, turmeric powder, beef stock cube, chili powder, salt, ground coriander, ground nutmeg and cumin powder.

-Add the ingredients: Tomato paste, beef stock cube, meat, and potatoes.
+Add the Tomato paste, lamb meat, and potatoes.
 Add the chilies, tomatoes, and tomato paste to the pot.
-Also, add the chopped lamb shoulders, cubed potatoes, and three cups of water.
+Also, add the chopped lamb shoulders, cubed potatoes, and two cups of water.
 Stir from the bottom up to mix all the ingredients.

 What to Serve with Lamb Curry

 Lamb curry pairs well with a number of different side dishes.
 Consider store-bought pickles such as Lemon, Chili, or Mango.
-A fresh green salad lightly seasoned with vinegar or lime can also add vibrancy to the dish.
+A Red Pepper and Rocket Salad will add vibrancy to the dish.
 Other options include Basmati rice, Naan, Roti, or Paratha.

 How can you Store Lamb Curry?